Jimmy White: Personal life

 White has five children with his ex-wife Maureen.
 His grandson Ralphie Albert is a cricketer who plays for Surrey County Cricket Club.
-In 2018, White began a relationship with beauty queen Jade Slusarczyk, over 20 years his junior.
+In 2018, White began a relationship with beauty queen Jade Slusarczyk.

 His brother Martin died in October 1995 and his mother Lil died just over a year later.
 In Behind the White Ball: My Autobiography (1998), written with Rosemary Kingsland, White recalled going with friends to retrieve his brother's body from a coffin before the funeral, and bringing it to a table where the group played cards and drank.

 In his second autobiography, Second Wind (2014), White revealed that he had been a long-term user of cocaine and had been addicted to crack cocaine during a three-month spell of his career.
 He said that he went from taking cocaine to crack following his defeat by Davis in the 1984 World Snooker Championship final.
-White has also shared his experiences with alcohol and gambling issues, claiming he believes that he lost around £2m to gambling alone.
+White has also shared his experiences with alcohol and gambling issues, estimating that he lost around £2m to gambling alone.

 In the late 1990s, White's Bull Terrier, Splinter, was dognapped and held for ransom.
 Splinter became the first dog to have a colour poster on the front page of The Times.
 White paid the ransom, and Splinter was returned to him.
 Splinter went on to live for another three years.
-In 2017, White's apartment in Epsom, England was damaged by a fire with White saying that he had lost "everything" bar his snooker cue which was in his car.
+In 2017, his apartment in Epsom, England was damaged by a fire with White saying that he had lost "everything" bar his snooker cue which was in his car.

 White won the second Poker Million tournament, held in 2003, which also had Steve Davis at the final table.
 He was good friends with professional poker player, Dave "The Devilfish" Ulliott.
 White is good friends with the Rolling Stones member Ronnie Wood.
 The two met as their daughters attended the same school, and White has said that the Rolling Stones performed at his 50th birthday party.

-In 2025, White revealed that he had been diagnosed with attention deficit hyperactivity disorder (ADHD), a year or two previously.
-White wished that he had known about it sooner as he felt it may have impacted his performances.
+In 2025, White revealed that he had been diagnosed with attention deficit hyperactivity disorder (ADHD) a year or two previously.
+He wished that he had known about it sooner as he felt it may have impacted his performances.
+In 2026, he took up residency in Hong Kong.